brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

 As result, helpful information is immediately visible in the console, after any test failure, allowing immediate feedback as to what actually rendered during the testing assertions.
-This can make troubleshooting and cleaning up tests take significantly less time, and be overall less cumbersome to troubleshoot when they inevitably do fail.
+This can make test troubleshooting and cleaning up take significantly less time, and be overall less cumbersome to troubleshoot when they inevitably do fail.